Darkensan/D-Manager/README.md

 # D-Manager
-1 - Set-up Vps from scratch -
+1 - D-Setup   - Prepare Vps and install dependancies

-2 - Install from 1 to ~ Fs Nodes on U.16.04 -
+2 - D-Compile - Add one or more FS nodes - v3.4

-3 - Update Denarius daemon to latest v3.4 branch -
+3 - D-Update  - Build denariusd with latest v3.4 Branch

-4 - TO DO U18.04 install procedure -
+4 - D-Monitor - Control & Reboot FS Nodes while you

-5 - TO DO U18.04 update procedure -

-6 - Monitor and control nodes status && Reboot nodes in case of need - more to do -

-7 - TO DO Automatically populate denarius.conf with corrects IP and FS Privkey -
+5 - TO DO: Get ipv6 and populate nodes .conf / Ask privkey and populate nodes .conf -

 ***To add, and control node(s), it is suggested to install them using this script!***